-Other than the above, no significant events have occurred since the end of the reporting period which would impact on the financial position of the Trust disclosed in the Statement of Financial Position as at 30 June 2020 or on the results and cash flows of the Trust for the year ended on that date.
+No significant events have occurred since the end of the reporting period which would impact on the financial position of the Trust disclosed in the Statement of Financial Position as at 30 June 2021 or on the results and cash flows of the Trust for the year ended on that date.

 Note 18.
-Commitments
+Current assets - Commitments

-There were no commitments for the expenditure as at 30 June 2020 (2019: Nil).
+There were no commitments for the expenditure as at 30 June 2021 (2020: Nil).

 Note 19.
-Contingent assets and liabilities
+Contingent Assets and Liabilities

-There were no contingent assets and liabilities as at 30 June 2020 (2019: Nil).
+There were no contingent assets and liabilities as at 30 June 2021 (2020: Nil).